 While I yet to master the scale part myself, I can offer you some tips to stay clear of excessive holiday credit card debt.
 Really, it’s quite simple: just avoid using your credit card!
 No, I’m just kidding — obviously, that’s not realistic for most of us.
-However, I have compiled a handful of tips that may help you through the holiday rush, help you stay clear of credit card debt and keep your spirits bright.
+However, I have compiled a handful of tips that may help you through the holiday rush, manage your holiday credit card, help you stay clear of credit card debt and keep your spirits bright.

 - Make a gift-giving budget and stick to it.
 Aww… did I really have to use the “B” word?
 I know that puts a damper on everything, but you really don’t have to be a Scrooge to save money.
 Join with others to purchase big gifts, or give a family gift rather than individual gifts.
 If your family is big, draw names so that each person only has to buy one gift, or only give gifts to the children in the family.

 - Decorate on the cheap.
 Instead of splurging on holiday knickknacks, use your ingenuity.
 Bundle pine boughs to capture the scent of the holidays, or buy wide velvet ribbon and tie bows on everything from doorknobs and banisters to candlesticks.